 Nebraska identifies two family child care providers, Family Child Care Home I (FCCHI) and Family Child Care Home II (FCCHII).
 The following explains infant group sizes for both; FCCHI: The maximum group size is 8 infants if only infants are in care, 2 staff are required if more than 4 infants are present.
 If the program provides care for mixed ages, a group size of 8 children is allowed with 3 infants, if no more than 2 infants are under 12 months of age.
 If the program provides care for mixed ages, a group size of 10 children is allowed with 2 school-age children during non-school hours if no more than 2 of the other children in care are identified as infants.
 FCCHII: The maximum group size is 12 infants if only infants are in care, 2 staff are required if more than 4 infants are present, and three staff are required if more than 8 infants are present.
-If the program provides care for mixed ages, and only has 1 staff, the group size can be 10, however, they are limited to 2 infants, and the 9th and 10th child must be school age.
-If the program provides care for mixed ages, and 2 staff are present, the group size can be 12, but no more than 2 infants are present, the group size can be 12, but no more than 2 infants are allowed under 12 months of age.
+If the program provides care for mixed ages and only has 1 staff, the group size can be 10, however, they are limited to 2 infants, and the 9th and 10th child must be school age.
+If the program provides care for mixed ages, and 2 staff are present, the group size can be 12, but no more than 2 infants are allowed under 12 months of age.